Discussions regarding the description of sequence variants

 To prevent that more and more specific notations are used, making the overall description of sequence variants increasingly complicated, tri, qua, rep3, rep4, etc. are not recommended.

-NOTE: square brackets ("") are not used unless their is experimental evidence that the additional copies are in tandem on the same chromosome.
+NOTE: the format "[N]" can only be used to when there is experimental evidence that the additional copies (N-1) are in tandem on the same chromosome.

 From Pat O'Neill (Burlington, USA):

 I especially like the use of "dup" in place of "ins" when the inserted base creates a run of two or more bases.
 I feel that there should be a parallel term for the loss of a base from a run of two or more bases instead of just "del".
 This is because of the mechanistic implications of both an ins and a del of a base in a run.
 Has this been discussed?
 My only thought for a term in place of "del" is "los" for loss.

 Shuji Ogino (Boston, USA) agrees with this suggestion but suggest to use the term "dec" for a decrease in length.

 Reply (JdD): Basically the "dup" nomenclature was suggested because the description is simpler, shorter and less unequivocal (see Discussion).
 The potential mechanistic relation is nice but was not decisive.
 Basically a description should be clear/unequivocal and not so much contain additional information.

 The description of insertions has had some discussion.
 The first point of

 discussion was whether the nucleotides (amino acids) flanking the

 insertion site had to be given both or not.
 In the past, the description

 22insG (or Cys22insGly) was used both to indicate insertion at